Tatiana Kotlyarenko: Publications and research

 Tatiana Kotlyarenko has authored and contributed to numerous publications on human trafficking and human rights.
 Her research focuses on the intersection of trafficking, migration, and human rights, offering critical analysis and recommendations for policymakers and practitioners.

 Awards and recognition

-Throughout her career, Kotlyarenko has received several awards and commendations for her work in human rights and anti-trafficking.
-Her dedication and impact in the field have been acknowledged by various organizations and institutions.
+Her dedication and impact in the field of human rights and anti-trafficking have been acknowledged by various organizations and institutions:

-Among others, in 2022 she has received Champion title and the Last Girl Award.